Most Active Stories

 COOPER: Yeah, but how many decades ago was "Roots"?

 IZRAEL: That was a black oppression story, clearly.

 IZRAEL: This is a black empowerment story.

-TORRE: I'm kind of surprised and - I don't know the person to speak to this, but I'm just kind of surprised there hasn't been something that engaged with the subject matter in the same way that was as - in a movie theater last night, it was incredibly cathartic.
+TORRE: I'm kind of surprised and - I don't know if I'm the person to speak to this.
+But I'm just kind of surprised there hasn't been something that engaged with the subject matter in the same way that was as - in a movie theater last night, it was incredibly cathartic.
 I mean, people really were having, number one, a lot of fun.
 But it clearly - there was an element of catharsis there, because there hasn't been an empowered character like this in that historical setting.

 MARTIN: I think that catharsis is part of it, because "Amistad" with that kind of respectful treatment.
 "Glory" was that kind of respectful treatment of that, you know, era.